kauwai/robofriends-redux/README.md

 # Robofriends

-This project was created using React and it consists of a search function that filters fictional characters.
+This project was created using React and Redux to manage the app state.
+It consists of a search function that filters fictional characters.
 The filtered characters are displayed in a card according if there's a match between their name and the user's search.

 ## Table of contents